CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCaptureSettings, TxManualExpSettings, RxPhoto } from 'frame-msg';
 import frameApp from './lua/manual_exposure_frame_app.lua?raw';

+/**
-// Take a photo using the Frame camera with manual exposure settings and display it export async function run() {
+ * Demonstrates taking a photo using the Frame camera with specific manual exposure settings.
+ * This example involves:
+ * - Sending `TxManualExpSettings` to the Frame device to configure parameters like shutter speed and gain.
+ * - Sending `TxCaptureSettings` to request the photo capture.
+ * - Using `RxPhoto` to receive the JPEG image data from the Frame.
+ * - Displaying the captured photo within an HTML image element on the webpage.
+ */
+export async function run() {
   const frame = new FrameMsg();